TREEcg/specification/specs/6-compatibility.md

 When this is done, also `hydra:member` can be used instead of `tree:member`.

 `hydra:totalItems` can be used to indicate the total amount of elements in the collection.
 Hydra paging controls such as `hydra:next` and `hydra:previous` are semantically equivalent to a `tree:Relation` element that only contains a `tree:node` property.
-These do not provide any additional information to a client traversing a collection; the discovered node retains the value constraints from the current node.

 ## Activity Streams 2.0 ## {#activitystreams}